WilliamASC22/pigeonproject/README.md

 ## Encryption design

-PigeonProject currently uses browser-based encryption.
+PigeonProject currently uses browser based encryption.

 The app creates a key pair for each user.